What is Basic HTML Tag?

 19. Tag – h1, h2, h3, h4, h5, h6

 There are six total header tags.
-Each of these with their own number starting at 1 down to 6.
+Each of these with its own number, starting at 1 down to 6.
 The h1 tag and all the other header tags provide a brief description for a section of text or content.
 These tags are global attributes.

 20. Tag – a

 The tag, or the anchor tag, is a popular tag because it creates links to other pages on a website, and it can create links to outside websites.
 The tag is an inline element and has a plethora of attributes besides the global attributes associated with it.

 <a href=”http://Google.com”>Hello World!</a>